ArendPeter/Resume/README.md

 __University of North Georgia__, Dahlonega, Georgia • *September 2012 – December 2013*

- - *Worked part time as math tutoring for the Math department.
-Subjects ranged from College Algebra to Calculus 2 *
+ - *Worked part time as a tutor for the Math department.
+Subjects ranged from College Algebra to Calculus 2*

 ### __ACTIVITIES & AWARDS__
  - Faculty Honors and Dean’s List at Georgia Tech Spring 2015, Fall 2014